LegendsOfLearning/browser-tools-mcp/README.md

 This application is a powerful browser monitoring and interaction tool that enables AI-powered applications via Anthropic's Model Context Protocol (MCP) to capture and analyze browser data through a Chrome extension.

+This is a fork maintained by Legends of Learning, originally from [AgentDeskAI/browser-tools-mcp](https://github.com/AgentDeskAI/browser-tools-mcp).

 Read our [docs](https://browsertools.agentdesk.ai/) for the full installation, quickstart and contribution guides.

 ## Updates